gyzzyang-18/George-Personal/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Provided research and analysis on crypto-currency in order to build presentation slide decks to prepare for investment pitch
+        * Provided research and analysis on crypto-currency to build presentation slide decks to prepare for investment pitch
-        * Researched specific crypto tokens, DeFi tokens, and staking platforms to create reports for client and discuss in meetings
+        * Researched specific crypto tokens, DeFi tokens, and staking platforms to create reports for client’s presentation
-        * Created an automating dashboard on Google Sheets to update metrics of specific tokens to make monitoring market activity of potential crypto-assets more easily
+        * Created an automating dashboard on Google Sheets to update metrics of specific tokens to facilitate monitoring market activity of potential crypto-assets
-        * Researched for 50 publicly traded bio-tech companies located in the San Diego/Southern California for a potential ETF and created a stock index for those 50 potential biotech companies for the ETF
+        * Conducted research on 50 publicly traded bio-tech companies located in the San Diego/Southern California for the creation of a potential ETF and created a stock index for those 50 potential biotech companies for the ETF

   - title: M-Write Fellow
     company: University of Michigan, Sweetland Writing Centre